amiller/dstack-examples/tutorial/04-onchain-oracle/README.md

 └─────────────────────────────────────────────────────────────┘
 ```

 **Key insight:** The private key you deploy with becomes the **owner** of the AppAuth contract.
-The owner can add devices and compose hashes to the whitelist.
+The owner controls which devices and compose hashes are allowed.

-## Four Deployment Options
+## Deployment Options

 ### Option 1: Single Device (CLI Default)